 The exhibits at the Key West Aquarium are targeted toward all the local animals you can find around the Florida Keys.
 There is an exhibit dedicated to alligators, which everyone knows is a Florida staple.
 You can also learn about jellyfish, sharks, and touch stingrays in a touch tank.

 There is a sea turtle conservation tour visitors can take as well.
 You can meet some of the sea turtles that are permanent residents of the aquarium.
 There are four turtles, and they are all different species.
 Two of those sea turtles have prosthetic flippers.

 Other Florida Aquariums to Explore

-While we’ve highlighted some outstanding aquariums above.
-Florida is home to more than 20 aquariums across the state.
+While we’ve highlighted above some outstanding aquariums in Florida, the state is home to more than 20 aquariums across the state.
 Here are a few more options worth keeping in mind: